 But grief can affect the Large Intestine, too, particularly when one becomes attached to the grief itself; being too attached to a memory, or so stuck in negative thinking that it becomes nearly impossible to move on.
 You become literally constipated, unable to change the situation.

-Lying, sitting or standing in a comfortable position, place both hands over your belly with your thumbs pointing toward your navel and your two index fingers touching so they form a triangle, covering the area from your navel to your pubic bone.
+1. Lie, sit, or stand in a comfortable position, place both hands over your belly with your thumbs pointing toward your navel and your two index fingers touching so they form a triangle, covering the area from your navel to your pubic bone.

-Begin by Inhaling as you push your abdomen outwards until you feel pressure, like blowing up a balloon.
+2. Begin to inhale as your push your abdomen outwards until you feel pressure, like blowing up a balloon

-Next, exhale completely, slowly pulling your abdomen back in toward your spine.
+3. Next, exhale completely, slowly pulling your abdomen back inward toward your spine

 Combine this exercise with the abdominal breathing exercise for soft, toned and flexible intestines.
 This exercise not only stimulates, strengthens and softens the intestines, it also increases blood and vibrant qi circulation to your Lower Dahn-jon, the energy center located in your abdomen.

-Begin by standing with your feet shoulder width apart and your knees slightly bent.
-Lengthen and relax our spine.
-Relax your shoulders, neck, and arms.
+1. Stand with your feet shoulder-width apart and your knees slightly bent.
+Lengthen and relax your spine, shoulders, neck and arms

 You can use your abdominal muscles to resist or push off your palms for better muscle toning.